-Thanks to even more discussion on the posts over the last week a major simplification is now possible in the loader station.
+Thanks to more discussion on my previous posts, I’ve been able to make a major simplification to the loader station.

 I arrived very quickly at the idea that the solution to stack size control signals would be to simply always go for the item that has the highest number to be moved as this would mean that not only can I use this to filter by value, but it’s also most efficient in numbers of arm swings.
 But it took me an hour or so to realize one though error - I don’t actually have to isolate ONE signal out of those, only ALL signals that match the highest value.
 If I need to move 100 rails and 100 belts, I don’t care which is moved first, right?
 Just feed them both to the inserter and let it decide.
 On the next swing, the other is going to be the higher value one, so that will be chosen by the max value picker, then back again to the previous, and so on. - PaterFrog

 Genius.
-The major insight here is that for purposes of calculating the correct hand size, we don’t need to process a single item at a time.
-We need only to process a single value at a time.
-For which, all items with the same value will have the same hand size signal.
-Let the filter inserter handle multiple items normally.
+The major insight here is that for the purpose of calculating the correct hand size, we don’t need to process a single item at a time; we only need to process a single value at a time.
+All items with the same value will have the same hand-size signal.
+Let the filter inserter handle multiple items as it normally would.

-matching items.
-As items are in inserted into the train the max value reduces
+signal to the matching items.
+As items are inserted into the train, the max value is reduced, and so are the set-filters

 and hand signals.

-Calculating the max item can be done in a loop by excluding items below the mean in successive iterations.
+I can calculate the max item in a loop by excluding items below the mean in successive iterations.

 fn main() {